malcolmcdixon/computerassistant/README.md

 ## Installation

-The simplest method to get started is to copy computerassistant.exe from [releases](https://github.com/malcolmcdixon/computerassistant/releases) to any folder.
+The simplest method to get started is to copy computerassistant.exe from <a href="https://github.com/malcolmcdixon/computerassistant/releases" target="_blank">releases</a> to any folder.
 **Suggestion**: add to the [Start-up](https://www.lifewire.com/add-startup-programs-on-windows-10-4801897){:target="\_blank"} folder.

-Alternatively, [clone or download](https://docs.github.com/en/github/getting-started-with-github/getting-changes-from-a-remote-repository#cloning-a-repository){:target="\_blank"} the source code, preferably into a [virtual environment](https://docs.python.org/3/library/venv.html){:target="\_blank"} and run
+Alternatively, <a href="https://docs.github.com/en/github/getting-started-with-github/getting-changes-from-a-remote-repository#cloning-a-repository" target="_blank">clone or download</a> the source code, preferably into a <a href="https://docs.python.org/3/library/venv.html" target="_blank">virtual environment</a> and run
 `$ pip install -r requirements.txt`
 `$ python ca.py`